User Tools

 There are more than a dozen mainstream theories which attempt to make sense of the crash.
 None has yet been generally accepted as providing a full explanation.

-Without a complete understanding of the depression, it's unlikely that macro-economists will be able to recommend global structural economic reforms and strategies which might help to prevent a modern-day re-occurrence.
+Without a complete understanding of the depression, it seems unlikely that macro-economists will be able to recommend global structural economic reforms and strategies which might help to prevent a modern-day re-occurrence.

 See Causes of the Great Depression at Wikipedia.